kishlayk/LitiferAndroidSdk/README.md

 ```

-finally close the litifer instance :
+finally close the litifer instance in `onDestroy` :

 ```
 litifer.close();